fractalmandala/brhatNew/src/routes/aryavarta/lore/mathura.md

 title: mathurā
 tag: places
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim21.webp
+snip: "Mathura gives us a strategic advantage.
+If we can cross the Yamuna from there, we cut the Bharata Kingdom in half.
+No matter how the war goes, Mathura must be held."
 ---

 > Mathura gives us a strategic advantage.
 If we can cross the Yamuna from there, we cut the Bharata Kingdom in half.
 No matter how the war goes, Mathura must be held.<br><cite>King Kanaka to King Kuruvasa, Planning for the Battle of Ten Kings</cite>